Public power backers cry foul over utility effort

 "It's an absolute canard that city officials aren't qualified to do this sort of thing," said Marin County Supervisor Charles McGlashan, who also chairs the Marin Energy Authority, which oversees Marin Clean Energy.
 "One out of four Californians already get their power from their City Council today, and they pay less than we as PG&E customers do," he said.

-Marin and San Francisco counties are two of about a dozen CCA plans in various stages of developement.
-San Francisco's public power plan is currently before the California Public Utilities Commission, and if approved would also cut into PG&E territory.
+Marin and San Francisco counties are two of about a dozen CCA plans in various stages of developement, with a clean energy charter vote in San Francisco also in play.
+San Francisco's public power plan, and a potential vote to dump PG&E in the city, is currently before the California Public Utilities Commission, and if approved would also cut into PG&E territory.

 While CCA is a more recent public power arrangement, more than 2,000 cities and towns in the U.S. already provide energy to 45 million people, according to the American Public Power Association.
 In California, dozens of local governments are providing renewable and traditional sources of energy throughout the state.